shspage/plainCanvas/README.md

 ### Installation
 Because of the character of this add-on that loads external script files, it is released with an assumtion of doing debugs.
 Installation steps are as follows.

-1. Setting the __debug mode flag__ refer to Adobe's document [CC14_Extension_SDK.pdf](http://wwwimages.adobe.com/content/dam/Adobe/en/devnet/creativesuite/pdfs/CC14_Extension_SDK.pdf) at page 10.
+1. Setting the __debug mode flag__ refer to Adobe's document - [Debugging Unsigned Extensions](https://github.com/Adobe-CEP/CEP-Resources/blob/master/CEP_10.x/Documentation/CEP%2010.0%20HTML%20Extension%20Cookbook.md#debugging-unsigned-extensions).
+(It says "CSXS.10", but the number varies depending on the Illustrator's version. ex."CSXS.11" for Ai 2024(28.2))
-2. Put the folder "com.shspage.csxs.plaincanvas" in the right folder refer to the page 5 of above document ("Extension management" section).
+2. Put the folder "com.shspage.csxs.plaincanvas" in the right folder refer to Adobe's document - [Extension Folders](https://github.com/Adobe-CEP/CEP-Resources/blob/master/CEP_10.x/Documentation/CEP%2010.0%20HTML%20Extension%20Cookbook.md#extension-folders).
 3. Launch Illustrator and navigate Window -&#62; Extensions fo find plainCanvas.

 ### buttons on the panel
 * __in__ : imports selected paths on the artboard onto the canvas
 * __out__ : exports the image created on the canvas onto the artboard
+* __run__ : executes a script that has an executable function
 * __opt__ : shows/hides the form for optional values
 * __&#60;__ : undo
 * __&#62;__ : redo